(A resource guide for parents whose child is detained at the Eastlake Juvenile Hall)

-Once a minor is court ordered for transfer to another detention facility or is officially discharged from Eastlake Juvenile Hall, he or she will be dressed out in their personal clothing worn upon intake and all personal belongings stored for them while detained will be returned at that time.
+Once a minor is court-ordered for transfer to another detention facility or is officially discharged from Eastlake Juvenile Hall, he or she will be dressed in their personal clothing worn upon intake, and all personal belongings stored for them while detained will be returned at that time.

 Children detained at the Eastlake Juvenile Hall may not receive incoming calls at any given time.
-Consequently, all minors are allowed access a phone (within reasonable number of times) where they can make outgoing collect calls restricted to parents, grandparents, or legal guardians only.
+Consequently, all minors are allowed access to a phone (for a reasonable number of times), where they can make outgoing collect calls restricted to parents, grandparents, or legal guardians only.

 Most calls are monitored or may be recorded unless your child is speaking to an attorney.
 Minors are generally not entitled to privacy during communication for purposes of security while they are detained at the facility.

 The minors temporarily held at the Eastlake Juvenile Hall pending court adjudication are entitled to visits restricted to their parents and/or legal guardians.
-Special visiting privileges for other relatives requires approval from the court or the Supervising Probation officer.
-All visitors must bring government issued identification in order to conduct visit.
+Special visiting privileges for other relatives require approval from the court or the Supervising Probation Officer.
+All visitors must bring government-issued identification in order to conduct the visit.

 Visiting hours are from 1:00 pm to 3:00 pm on Saturdays and 1:00 pm to 4:00 pm on Sundays only.
-Except on days when your child has court appearance, your may visit your child between the hours 5:00 pm to 7:00 pm to discuss with them what happened in court.
-Otherwise you may also contact their Supervising Probation Officer to get more information.
+Except on days when your child has a court appearance, you may visit your child between the hours 5:00 pm to 7:00 pm to discuss with them what happened in court.
+Otherwise, you may also contact their Supervising Probation Officer to get more information.

-Upon arrival to the facility, all visitors will be subject to search of their identity and belongings for security reasons.
-Visitors must be dressed appropriately.
-No revealing or provocative clothes.
+Upon arrival to the facility, all visitors will be subject to a search of their identity and belongings for security reasons.
+Visitors must be dressed appropriately: no revealing or provocative clothes; all visitors must wear shoes at all times; and no sandals or slippers are allowed as footwear while conducting your visit.
 Food and drinks are not allowed in the visiting area.
-All visitors must wear shoes at all times.
-No sandals or slippers allowed as footwear while conducting your visit.

 Alcohol, illegal drugs and/or contraband are strictly prohibited.
 Anyone caught in possession of these items will be denied entry and will be prosecuted.
 No visitors will be allowed to bring handbags, purses, backpacks, cell phones, pagers, radios, cigarettes, or medicine to the visiting area.
 These items must be left in your car before conducting your visit.

 Confidentiality is limited to correspondence between your child and his/her attorney only.
 All other letters are reviewed for security reasons.
 All letters must be addressed properly with a return address for proper delivery.
 They must not exceed (5" x 7") in size.
 Packages may not be sent in the mail.
-Minors may receive photographs but must not exceed 5 in quantity at any given time.
-Photographs must not depict acts of violence, gang-related activities, must not be sexual in nature or show images of drugs and weapons.
+Minors may receive photographs but must not exceed five (5) in quantity at any given time.
+Photographs must not depict acts of violence or gang-related activities and must not be sexual in nature or show images of drugs and weapons.

 All mail correspondence containing these items will not be delivered and will be confiscated.
 If your child consistently breaks these regulations, they will be put on mail review status.
 Furthermore, their mail correspondence privilege could get suspended.